This article will cover:

 Remember that sealing is essential to anyone thinking about laying their floor themselves on most tiles.

-Porcelain or ceramic tiles may not need sealing but always see the manufacturer’s guide to avoid further issues.
+Porcelain or ceramic tiles may not need sealing, but always see the manufacturer’s guide to avoiding further issues.

 If the grout isn’t sealed correctly, you risk grime and water seeping in, leading to cracked tiles.

-So, by sealing the grout, you will lengthen the lifespan of your new tiled floor.
+So, sealing the grout will lengthen the lifespan of your new tiled floor.

 I can’t express this enough either, DO NOT clean your tiles with acidic solutions.
 For help finding a solution, please click here.

 Want to make your stone floor shine again?
 Check out this article:

 Learn how a professional will clean your stone/tiled floor… click on the link below:

 Written by Tracey Gilbey, Marketing and Admin Coordinator at Art of Clean.

 For further advice or information on our Carpet and Soft Furnishing care, please do not hesitate to contact the Art of Clean team on 01223 901551 in Cambridge.
 Our services include Carpet Cleaning, Upholstery Cleaning, oriental and area Rug Cleaning, Curtain Cleaning, Patio, and Driveway Pressure washing, Leather Cleaning, Stone and Tile Floor Cleaning, and Wood Floor Sanding and Restoration.
 We also supply new flooring and carpets through our sister company Art of Flooring.
 Our Dry-Cleaning service is provided by Farthings Cambridge